asciamanna/asciamanna.github.io/_drafts/coding-conventions.md

 tags: [code-quality]
 ---

 Coding conventions are a necessity on development teams, but unfortunately they are often overlooked.
-These conventions serve multiple purposes on a team.
-The first is that they foster a consistency in the code which has a positive affect on the overall code quality and enables a team to bring new developers up to speed much more quickly.
-Furthermore, the conventions provide a mechanism to determine team rules for building the software that go beyond just stylistic decisions and start to affect the design quality.
+These conventions serve multiple purposes for a team.
+They foster a consistency in the code which has a positive affect on the overall code quality and enables a team to bring new developers up to speed much more quickly.
+Furthermore, the conventions provide a mechanism to determine team rules for building the software that go beyond just stylistic decisions and affect the design quality.
 These types of rules have a large impact on the quality of the code but also provide one of the first opportunities for a team to find its values and identity.

 <!--more-->